View Document Text

 check handling, legal processing, outgoing transfers, account custodial fee, IRA termination fee, required

 regulatory fees such as activity assessment fees, and other charges that apply to your account(s) with us.
-For
+We will

-additional information on our service fees, please refer to the U.S. Bancorp Advisors Fee Schedule, Disclosures,
+information on our service fees, please refer to the Full Service and Investment Advisory Fee Schedule available

 Fee Refunds upon Termination of Wrap Program Accounts